raphaelletseng/astro-blog/src/content/posts/sentiment-analysis.md

 ---
 title: Experimenting with Sentiment Analysis
 published: 2025-01-23
-description: 'An exploration of sentiment analysis on movie review data.'
+description: "An exploration of sentiment analysis on movie review data."
-image: ''
+image: ""
 tags: [NLP, ML]
-category: 'cs-learnings'
+category: "cs-learnings"
 draft: false
-lang: 'en'
+lang: "en"
 ---

 Sentiment Analysis is a subset of Natural Language Processing (NLP), a branch of AI that